wiepteam/studygroup/README.md

 Check out the different cohorts to learn more about the participants and the issues that they have resolved.

 This study group is focused on more advanced developers with at least 1 year coding experience.
+Learn more in the [WiEP Handbook](https://hackmd.io/@poojaranjan/WiEPHandbook#Membership)

 To join, please sign up by filling out this [form](https://forms.gle/LU2JP93m2Qi38A9k7)